 It’s the easiest, most fun way to make an applique quilt.
 You can do it!

-The Fish Quilt pattern will be released tomorrow!
-All week I’ve been sharing a peek behind the scenes at some of the design decisions I made for my sample quilt.
+The Fish Quilt pattern is finished!
+All week I’ve been sharing peeks behind the scenes at some of the design decisions I made for my sample quilt.

 In this post I talked about choosing fabric – especially the color.

 In this post I talked about how to work with the print/pattern of your fabric – using the example of the striped fabric I used for some of my fish.

 Today I’m talking about the final quilting.

 This is different from the waves I quilted into the background blocks.
 This is the final round of quilting – just over the seams joining the blocks – that holds the backing to the quilt.

 Usually I do either straight line quilting 1/4″ on each side of all the seams, or a fairly open and narrow zigzag over the seams.